SaltyAom/vanilla-milk/README.md

 ```
 The reason we have to define `props` so that Vanilla Milk can just update and listen only to the props you used!

-But there's one special props which is available... `children`
+But there's one special props which is always available... `children`
+Children is any text or HTML Element between the Milk Component.
 In HTML:
 ```html
 <milk-component>Hello World</milk-component>